dwar42vo/basic-scanlator/README.md

     - Typeset from File: Uses a text file named transtext.txt for the translated text.
 The translated strings on the file should follow the order by which Google Vision API extracts text and not the order of the various text bubbles.

-    - Typeset from All: Uses a text file named all.txt for the translated text, bounding box coordinates and offsets, font name, font size, font color and text bubble clear color.
+    - Typeset from All: Uses a text file named all.txt for the translated text, bounding box coordinates and offsets, font name, font size, font color and text bubble clean color.

     - Interactive Typeset from File: A combination of "Interactive" and "Typeset from file".